JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 [`3.build/pypeline_build/README.md`](https://github.com/chili-chips-ba/wireguard-fpga/blob/main/3.build/pypeline_build/README.md) for the complete command reference and source layout.

-Additionally, if a mismatch between native Python based simulation and generated VHDL is supected then [`pypeline_sim_debug.py`](https://github.com/JulianKemmerer/PipelineC/blob/master/docs/pypeline_guide.md#pypeline_sim_debugpy--native-vs-vhdl-cycle-diff-tool) can be used.
-It compares `sim_print(..., debug=True)`-tagged output between native the simulator and real cocotb+GHDL.
+Additionally, if a mismatch between native Python based simulation and generated VHDL is suspected then [`pypeline_sim_debug.py`](https://github.com/JulianKemmerer/PipelineC/blob/master/docs/pypeline_guide.md#pypeline_sim_debugpy--native-vs-vhdl-cycle-diff-tool) can be used.
+It compares `sim_print(..., debug=True)`-tagged output between the native simulator and real cocotb+GHDL.
 This confirms that not only have no `sim_assert`s failed but also that both simulations produce identical *cycle-accurate* behavior.

 ## A Tiny Practical Example